GoogleCloudPlatform/functions-framework-cpp/examples/site/testing_storage/README.md

 }
 ```

-This test receives storage events and lots a few of the fields in these
+This test receives storage events and logs a few of the fields in these
 events.

 ## Writing a Unit Test

 This function uses the [Boost.Log][boost-log-gh] library to facilitate unit
 testing.
 Logging can be captured and examined using the usual testing
-assertions, see [storage_unit_test.cc] for more details.
+assertions.
+See [storage_unit_test.cc] for more details.

 ## Writing an Integration Test